Hello, nice to meet you! 🙂

 My classes are a reflection of my own practice.
-I am trying to create a consistent flow using the traditional methods that nevertheless can respect individual needs and benefit most people by offering suitable modifications, so that every person in the class has an option to safely practice to their best ability.
+I am trying to create a consistent flow using the traditional methods and sequence without loosing sight of the varying individual needs.
+I try to make the primary series accessible to everyone by offering suitable modifications, so that every person in the class has an option to safely practice to their best ability.

 I love Yoga as a lifestyle that extends far beyond the mat.
 Not only does it keep my body healthy and supple and my mind clear and better able to concentrate, but also, through connection with the breath and awareness, and the study of it’s philosophies, becomes my daily act of self care and internal awareness practice.
 It has helped me to access and experience a deep seated joy and a sense of gratitude which truly helped me to stay sane through some of life’s trials!

 What brought me to Yoga was a culmination of different passions: My love for physical experience and expression (coming from a background of theatre and dance), my love for eastern philosophy (I had previously studied Buddhism), my interest in energy work and Shamanism and my passion for health & nutrition (having studied Nutrition & Health Sciences in the past).
 When I realised the source of all this is perfectly combined in the practices of Yoga I knew I had truly found my path.